ckeditor/ckeditor4-docs/README.md

 This is the official developer documentation project for CKEditor.
 It uses the customized CKEditor [JSDuck clone](https://github.com/ckeditor/jsduck) for compilation and is available online at <http://docs.ckeditor.com>.

-Developer documentation is a part of [CKEditor SDK](https://sdk.ckeditor.com).

 ## Building the Documentation

 Follow the steps listed below to build CKEditor documentation locally.